 Purchase Amadeus at Barnes & Noble.

 Mission: Impossible gave Prague the glory when it showed it’s famous spires on the cover if the movie poster for the film in 1996.
 We see the Národní muzeum (National Museum) transformed into the embassy where this mission begins.
 We see Max’s scene in the Art Nouveau decorated Hotel Europa and movement around Staré Město (Old Town).
-Some footage also shows the Lichtenštejnský palác (Liechtenstein Palace) on Malostranské náměstí (Lesser Town Square).
+Some footage also shows the Lichtenštejnský palác (Liechtenstein Palace) at Malá Strana (Lesser Town).
 And of course, there is the scene with Jim Phelps falling into the Vltava River from the famous Karlův most (Charles Bridge), which has stood there since the 15th Century.

 They enjoyed filming in Prague so much, that the fourth installment was once again filmed in Prague, only this time they pretended that it was Moscow and the Bubeneč Wastewater Treatment Plant transfixed Tom Cruise during the filming of Mission: Impossible IV – Ghost Protocol.